MAVANGIRA

 judicial management, the court was called to exercise its discretion.

-Court, should be slow to interfere with the exercise of that
+Court as an appellate court should be slow to interfere with the

 and Anor v Chimphonda